Arab–Israeli Wars (game): Reception

 In his 1977 book The Comprehensive Guide to Board Wargaming, Nicholas Palmer approvingly noted the inclusion of "all the modern weaponry available in the Middle East."

+In Issue 17 of the British wargaming magazine Perfidious Albion, Charles Vasey and Geoffrey Barnard discussed this game.
+Vasey commented, "I find it an enjoyable game.
+I feel some scenarios need a lot of study to find the correct tactics."
+Barnard noted, "While Arab-Israeli Wars is a definite improvement in terms of detail and realism over Panzer Leader, which in turn was an improvement over PanzerBlitz, I feel that in terms of my personal enjoyment, each game has been successively an increasingly retrograde step. ...
+But then maybe I have gotten too used to Panzerbush to readily accept the open space of AIW."
+Vasey replied, "In Panzerblitz the thick cover and vast moves allowed far too much movement, it might be the dream of the armour fetishist but it has little truth in reality.
+These differences will probably mean the game appeals more to the Mech War '77 fans than to old Pansy-hands."

 In Issue 55 of Moves, Ian Chadwick called it "an easy, fun game to learn and play, presented to players in formats of increasing complexity and heightened realism."
 He concluded by grading the game A for playability, C for component quality and C for historical accuracy, saying, "Gamers new to the system will find it a full, varied course offering many hours of enjoyable gaming, but those of us more used to playing PanzerBlitz and Leader may not be so enthralled with the system."